-Lucie Brooks is a writer and educator.
-She grew up bouncing between rural Kentucky and Louisville, Kentucky, where she resides today.
-Her nonfiction work examines family, place, the natural world, whiteness, and the opioid epidemic.
-You can read her in Taunt, Catapult, Manifest Station, and Pegasus.
-She is the 2022 winner of the Chaffin/Kash poetry prize.
+Lucie Brooks is a poet, professor, and lifelong Kentuckian.
+Her writing preoccupations are family, place, the natural world, whiteness, and the opioid epidemic.
+You can read her in Taunt, Catapult, and Swing, amongst others.
+She is the 2022 Kentucky Poetry Society Chaffin/Kash poetry prize winner and a 2024 Grand Prix poetry prize finalist.

 Essays